-The protection of airspace is essential to provide a safe and predictable environment for the arrival and departure of aircraft using the airport.
-Any activity that will result in the intrusion of protected airspace, such as controlled activities, crane use, external lighting, balloons and unmanned aircraft (drones and rockets), requires approval before it can be carried out.
+The protection of airspace is essential to provide a safe environment for the arrival and departure of aircraft.
+Any activity that will result in the intrusion of protected airspace, such as controlled activities, crane use, external lighting, balloons and unmanned aircraft (drones and rockets), requires advance approval.

 International standards have been adopted which define two sets of invisible surfaces above the ground, these include:

-1. Obstacle Limitation Surface (OLS): a defined area of airspace designed to provide protection for visual flying (VFR) operations, where the pilot is flying by sight.
+1. Obstacle Limitation Surface: a defined area of airspace designed to provide protection for visual flying operations, where the pilot is flying by sight.
 All existing and potential obstacles must be assessed to ensure that any impact on aircraft operations is identified.

-2. Procedures for Air Navigation Services – Aircraft Operations (PANS-OPS): a defined area of airspace designed to provide protection for instrument flying (IFR), where the pilot is reliant on instrument navigation.
-PANS-OPS surfaces may also include protection of the airspace around navigation aids that are required for instrument flying activity.
+2. Procedures for Air Navigation Services – Aircraft Operations (PANS-OPS): a defined area of airspace designed to provide protection for instrument flying, where the pilot is reliant on instrument navigation.
+PANS-OPS surfaces may also include protection of the airspace around navigation aids required for instrument flying activity.
 PANS-OPS surfaces are not permitted to be infringed in any circumstance.

 Any activity that will result in an intrusion of protected airspace are referred to as controlled activities and must be approved before being carried out.